tranzi90/zoftify-assessment-test/README.md

 ## State management.
 The app should use Redux to store and retrieve posts (you can use redux toolkit).
 ## Architecture.
 The app should be built properly (components, consts, etc.).
 Imagine, if this app would grow into something bigger, so it should be scalable and easy to maintain.

-## UI is provided for the desktop screens only; you can add a mobile version as well (and design that at your own preference)
+## UI is provided for the desktop and mobile screens
-## You can integrate the Husky pre-commit hook to automate linting / type checks
+## Husky pre-commit hook to automate linting / type checks
-## You can add some unit tests
+## some unit tests
-## Use Tailwind for the CSS
+## Tailwind for the CSS